doggoTalent/docker-data/README.md

-# Docker monitoring stack
+# Docker containers and network configuration

-Production-ready monitoring suite with Grafana, Prometheus, Node Exporter, and a static landing page.
+Monitoring suite with Grafana, Prometheus, Node Exporter, and a static landing page.

 ## Services